 - Similar to Persian Shirazi Salad, this simple yet super tasty salad is very easy to make and full of Mediterranean flavors.

-- You can serve Turkish Shepherds Salad as a side dish with your favorite meals or you can eat it on its own as a light lunch along with some feta cheese and Greek Pita Bread.
+- You can serve Turkish Shepherd Salad as a side dish with your favorite meals or you can eat it on its own as a light lunch along with some feta cheese and Greek Pita Bread.

 - You can add any fresh vegetables and herbs to your Choban Salad as long as you keep tomatoes and cucumbers as your main ingredients.